lukemckinstry/big-geospatial-data/05_intro_postgis.md

 1: census3652 (Multi Polygon)
 ```

-If you have uploaded other data, you may see more results in the list
+If you have uploaded other data, you may see more results in the list.

 Now let's get information on the data set that we want to import, `philadata3652.gpkg`.
 Make sure that your working directory is the course repository.
 The statement below uses to relative paths to find `philadata3652.gpkg` in the `data` directory of the current directory.
 If your current working directory is different, you will have to either change directories or adjust the path in the command.